sourcegraph/handbook/content/engineering/developer-insights/index.md

 If the author of the pull request has not heard anything after one day, a new reviewer should be assigned.

+#### Review Buddies

+At Sourcegraph, [we believe code review is important](https://docs.sourcegraph.com/dev/background-information/code_reviews), and on the developer insights org specifically, [we believe unblocking others is our highest priority](#unblocking-others-is-your-highest-priority).

+**What is a review buddy?** A review buddy is someone you can regularly ask review from on PRs directly (as opposed to asking a whole group like `@frontend-devs`) and who can equally ask for reviews from you.
+Since they review each other's code more often, review buddies will learn each other's project goals in more detail than an average out-of-team reviewer and are able to provide and receive a more in-depth review.

+Everybody is encouraged to have 2-3 review buddies.
+This ensures there is always an alternative buddy to ask if the initial reviewer indicated they cannot get to it in the usual timeframe or the buddy is not working.
+A review buddy is expected to communicate the timeline in which they could provide a review clearly and timely if they don't have the bandwidth to provide a same-day review, so that their buddy can choose to ask someone else.
+Review buddies can also proactively communicate when they are too busy, e.g. through their Slack status (although this should be the exception, rather than the rule).

+**Why become a review buddy?**

+- If you're interested to learn about another team's codebase and work
+- If you're interested in getting perspectives on your code from engineers not on your team
+- If you work on a platform team that frequently needs review and feedback from other teams
+- If you want to share your knowledge with others and have a positive impact beyond your team
+- If you're on a small team and don't have someone else on the team to review your code
+- If you simply want to help out!

+If a review buddy feels they can repeatedly not take time to review their buddy's code because of pressure on their own team's goals, they should bring it up with their manager.
+Taking time to review code is everyone's responsibility and a project timeline that doesn't allow time for fulfilling this responsibility is generally not a sustainable timeline.
+It is each manager's responsibility to ensure engineers have enough time to fulfill code review responsibilities.

+**How do I become a review buddy?** Tell another engineer you'd like to be their buddy, and add your names to the [spreadsheet](https://docs.google.com/spreadsheets/d/1ylNMS4n9BxPgvRJIBhXI1uCaAjbJtvTNdeJSDoABhlc/edit)!

 ## Processes

 Each team is afforded the freedom to operate as best they see fit to achieve their goals.